-Based on the results of the Scenarios evaluation, as well as feedback from project advisory committee members and other community members, the project team identified a redevelopment plan for the Station Area.
+Based on the results of the Scenarios evaluation, as well as feedback from project advisory committee members and other community members, the project team has identified a proposed preferred redevelopment scenario for the study area.
 It incorporates elements of Scenarios 1 and 2, including the proposed transportation improvements common to all three scenarios.
-It also addresses the strengths and obstacles associated with the Station Area described in the previous section.
+It also addresses the strengths and obstacles associated with the Study Area described in the previous section.

-Generally speaking, the redevelopment plan was chosen because it achieves a high level of consistency with the project evaluation criteria, and is consistent with feedback received from advisory groups, local property owners, an "expert panel" of developers and economists, and other community members.
+Generally speaking, the preferred scenario was chosen because it achieves a high level of consistency with the project evaluation criteria, and is consistent with feedback received from advisory groups, local property owners, an "expert panel" of developers and economists, and other community members.

-- This plan represents a relatively intensive level of redevelopment that would support an increase in transit, bicycle and pedestrian mode share while balancing redevelopment expectations with results of market analyses for the area and allowing the majority of industrial uses in the area to continue with minimal disruption.
-At the same time, the amount of potential commercial and office use would not be expected to compete with or draw resources and market activity away from the Downtown. - This plan allows for transit-supportive development, including potential employment densities of 45 employees per acre within the primary redevelopment portion of the Station Area.
+- This scenario represents a relatively intensive level of redevelopment that would support an increase in transit, bicycle and pedestrian mode share while balancing redevelopment expectations with results of market analyses for the area and allowing the majority of industrial uses in the area to continue with minimal disruption.
+At the same time, the amount of potential commercial and office use would not be expected to compete with or draw resources and market activity away from the Downtown. - This scenario allows for transit-supportive development, including potential employment densities of 45 employees per acre within the primary redevelopment portion of the study area.
 It also allows for large-scale redevelopment of Opportunity Site B and of the surrounding area, pending market support for a transition to non-industrial uses north of Beta Street, which are identified as feasible from a market perspective in the long-term.
 The overall mix of land uses proposed for the area represents more of a mixed "Employment Transit Oriented Development" (ETOD) pattern, as opposed to a more traditional TOD area.
-The inner Southeast area in Portland could serve as a model for this area. - Proposed land uses in the plan would benefit future residents and workers in the area to the same (high) degree as Scenario 2. - This alternative would have the highest or second highest level of consistency with all transportation-related evaluation measures compared to the redevelopment scenarios evaluated in this report.
-A variety of transportation improvements are identified to improve access from this area to adjacent neighborhoods and to help overcome existing surrounding physical barriers. - The plan is identified as feasible by local developers and economists.
+The inner Southeast area in Portland could serve as a model for this area. - Proposed land uses in the preferred scenario would benefit future residents and workers in the area to the same (high) degree as Scenario 2. - This alternative would have the highest or second highest level of consistency with all transportationrelated evaluation measures compared to the redevelopment scenarios evaluated in this report.
+A variety of transportation improvements are identified to improve access from this area to adjacent neighborhoods and to help overcome existing surrounding physical barriers. - The scenario is identified as feasible by local developers and economists.

-- The plan allows for and envisions a modest amount of residential use west of McLoughlin Boulevard where it is deemed to be most appropriate and feasible from a market perspective.
-Residential uses will be allowed east of McLoughlin Boulevard and north of Beta Street but will not be considered a predominant use and likely will be limited, given barriers to residential use in that area. - The plan will not necessitate off-site transportation capacity improvements to Highway 99E and will ensure that the plan is consistent with the state's Transportation Planning Rule.
+- The scenario allows for and envisions a modest amount of residential use west of McLoughlin Boulevard where it is deemed to be most appropriate and feasible from a market perspective.
+Residential uses would be allowed east of McLoughlin Boulevard and north of Beta Street but would not be considered a predominant use and would likely be limited, given barriers to residential use in that area. - The scenario will not necessitate off-site transportation capacity improvements and will ensure that the Plan is consistent with the state's Transportation Planning Rule.

-The Redevelopment Plan has been refined to become the basis for this Station Area Plan, and is described in greater detail in the following sections.
-This Plan will be implemented primarily through adoption of a new overlay zone described in Appendix E. In addition, the City's Comprehensive Plan has been updated to include the following policies for the Station Area.
+The Preferred Scenario has been refined to become the basis for this Station Area Plan, and is described in greater detail in the following sections.